Skip to main content

 No limit on cash payments for the purchase of goods.

-Consumers who want to pay amounts which are higher than 10.
-000 Euro in cash, have to show their ID card.
-And the trader has to document the surname, first name, place of birth, date of birth, the home address and the nationality.
+If you would like to pay a sum of more than 10 000 euros, then you must present a piece of identification.
+And the trader has to document your surname, first name, place of birth, date of birth, your home address and your nationality.

 Consumers can pay in cash without restriction.

-A limit of 1.5 million Hungarian HUF (approx. 41,695 euros) per month applies to legal entities, business associations and individuals who are subject to VAT.
+There is a limit of 1.5 HUF million/month (around 4 200 euros) for legal entities, business associations and individuals subject to the value added tax system.

 No limit.